-My hospital routinely runs mock codes in a variety of settings to make sure that all providers can quickly and efficiently act as a team if the worst happens.
-This includes our operating rooms.
-Cardiac arrest under anesthesia in the OR is fortunately rare.
-The total number of OR procedures performed in the US last year was 51.4 million.
+Cardiac arrest in the OR under anesthesia is fortunately rare.
+The total number of OR procedures performed globally last year was 313 million.
 The incidence of intraoperative cardiac arrest has been quoted as less than 0.1%.
-However, a small percentage of a large number is still a fairly significant number.
+However, a small percentage of a large number is still a fairly significant number, in this case 313,000 per year.
 Getting prepared for rare events is often more challenging than preparing for regular events.
-When a rare event happens the shock and fear induced by the event can erase protocol from the most prepared mind.
-Let me share some of the things that I’ve learned over almost 36 years of OR emergencies.
+When a rare event happens, it can induce shock and fear.
+This fear can erase protocol from the most prepared mind.
+Let me share some of the things that I’ve learned over almost 45 years of OR emergencies.

 Always Assume An Alarm Is Real Until Proven Otherwise

-Recognizing an arrest in the OR may not be easy.
+Recognizing cardiac arrest in the OR may not be easy.
 The vast majority of times that our alarms go off in the OR, they are false alarms.
-A lead has become disconnected mimicking asystole, the cautery device is producing interence that looks like V-tach, the pulse oximeter is off the finger, the end-tidal-CO2 sensor has gotten plugged with moisture.
+A lead has become disconnected and is mimicking asystole.
+The cautery device is producing interference that looks like V-tach.
+The pulse oximeter is off the finger.
+The end-tidal-CO2 sensor has gotten plugged with moisture.
 I could go on.
-However, and this is a huge “however”, sometimes the alarms are real.
+Yet, and this is a huge “however”, sometimes the alarms are real.

-I was once on a third world medical volunteer trip where the anesthesiologist spent precious minutes troubleshooting the loss of a pulse oximeter reading thinking he had a mechanical failure, when what he really had was a patient in cardiac arrest.
+I was once on a third world medical volunteer trip.
+During this trip, the anesthesiologist spent precious minutes troubleshooting the loss of a pulse oximeter reading.
+He thought he had a mechanical failure.
+In reality, he had a patient in cardiac arrest.
 We did successfully resuscitate the patient.

 The trap of ignoring an alarm can happen to anyone.
 Never assume that an alarm is false.
 I tell my students “don’t just look at your monitors, look at your patient”.
 Feel for a pulse, listen for heart tones and breath sounds, look at patient color.
+Never troubleshoot the alarm before checking your patient.
 The devices are there to help us, not replace us.
 We are the most important monitor in the room.

 Warning Signs of Intraoperative Cardiac Arrest

-So, what are some of the monitor signs that our patient has either arrested or could potentially arrest in the OR?
+What are some of the monitor signs of patient arrest in the OR?
+What indicators suggest that the patient could potentially arrest?

 If you see something worrisome on the monitors, start with your patient.